tschumi/sogehtbowling.ch/README.md

 You must have npm installed in order to use this build environment.

-### Contact Form

-The contact form available with this theme is prebuilt to use [SB Forms](https://startbootstrap.com/solution/contact-forms).
-SB Forms is a simple form solution for adding functional forms to your theme.
-Since this theme is prebuilt using our SB Forms markup, all you need to do is sign up for [SB Forms on Start Bootstrap](https://startbootstrap.com/solution/contact-forms).

-After signing up you will need to set the domain name your form will be used on, and you will then see your access key.
-Copy this and paste it into the `data-sb-form-api-token='API_TOKEN'` data attribute in place of `API_TOKEN`.
-That's it!
-Your forms will be up and running!

-If you aren't using SB Forms, simply delete the custom data attributes from the form, and remove the link above the closing `</body>` tag to SB Forms.

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/StartBootstrap/startbootstrap-freelancer/issues) here on GitHub or leave a comment on the [theme overview page at Start Bootstrap](https://startbootstrap.com/theme/freelancer/).
+[Open a new issue](https://github.com/tschumi/sogehtbowling.ch/issues) here on GitHub.

 ## About

+sogehtbowling.ch was created by and is maintained by **[Daniel Tschumi](https://danieltschumi.ch/)**.

+It's based on [Freelancer](https://startbootstrap.com/theme/freelancer/) by created by [Start Bootstrap](https://startbootstrap.com/).

 Start Bootstrap is an open source library of free Bootstrap themes and templates.
 All of the free themes and templates on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.